yennetiuday/movieApi/README.md

-Movies API
+# Movies API
-Movie Api provides all the movie details based on criteria

-GOAL OF THE APPLICATION
+### <ins>Goal of the application</ins>

-Movies API to get recommendations based on the criteria , genre/year/rating/title.
+- Movies API to get movie recommendations based on inputted criteria year/genre/actor/ratings.

-MOVIES API BUSINESS REQUIREMENT

-USER STORY

-A movie API user should be able to get movie recommendations based on genre/year/rating/ title.

-ACCEPTANCE CRITERIA AND MOVIE ASSUMPTIONS
+### <ins>Movies API Business Requirements</ins>

+- API endpoints with the appropriate HTTP verbs.
+- API base URL and endpoints appropriately named.
+- Include unit tests.
+- Descriptive README to document the key features of your solution, your assumptions, approaches and future thoughts.
+- API endpoints well documented.
+- Error and exception handling considerations included.

+### <ins>Acceptance Criteria and Assumptions</ins>

-Movie API should return the movie recommendations based on the search criteria
+- Movie API should return the movie recommendations based on the search criteria.

+####Assumptions:

+### <ins>Key Features of the application</ins>

+- Movie Recommendations based on the inputted criteria
+- Postman is used to interact with API
+- API health can be checked at /health endpoint

-Approach to the solution.
+### <ins>Approach to the solution</ins>

-Step One.
+- Step One:

+After group discussion,

 - scope of the project
-- tools to be used.
+- the tools to be used
-- technologies to be used.
+- technologies to be used (java, junit 5, maven, postgresSQL )
-- standup call at 10 am everyday.
+- standup calls at 10 am everyday

-Step Two.
+- Step Two:

+We created the project structure.
--UML Design
+Created UML Design

--Created Project Structure
--Created Git Repository
+We made a github repo and pushed the code to git

+### <ins> To improve </ins>